MiniHack the Planet: A Sandbox for Open-Ended Reinforcement Learning Research: MiniHack

 When creating a new MiniHack environment, a \desfile{} must be provided.
 One way of providing this \desfile{} is writing it entirely from scratch (for example files see \cref{fig:Room_Des_Example} and \cref{fig:Maze_Des_Example}, and for example environment creation see \cref{code:des_file}).
 However, this requires learning the \desfile{} format and is more difficult to do programmatically, so as part of MiniHack we provide the \texttt{LevelGenerator} class which provides a convenient wrapper around writing a \desfile{}.
 The \texttt{LevelGenerator} class can be used to create MAZE-type levels with specified heights and widths, and can then fill those levels with objects, monsters and terrain, and specify the start point of the level.
 Combined with the \texttt{RewardManager} which handles rewards (see \cref{appedix:goal_generator}), this enables flexible creation of a wide variety of environments.

-The level generator can start with either an empty maze (in which case only height and width are specified, see \cref{code:python} line 3) or with a pre-drawn map (see \cref{code:mixed}).
+The level generator can start with either an empty maze (in which case only height and width are specified, see \cref{code:python} line 2) or with a pre-drawn map (see \cref{code:mixed}).
 After initialisation, the level generator can be used to add objects, traps, monsters and other terrain features.
-These can all be either completely or partially specified, in terms of class or location (see \cref{appendix:des-file-entities} and \cref{appendix:des-file-randomness} for more information on how this works, and \cref{code:python} lines 4-8).
-Terrain can also be added (\cref{code:python} line 9).
-Once the level is complete, the \texttt{.get\_des()} function returns the \desfile{} which can then be passed to the environment creation (\cref{code:python} lines 23,24).
+These can all be either completely or partially specified, in terms of class or location (see \cref{appendix:des-file-entities} and \cref{appendix:des-file-randomness} for more information on how this works, and \cref{code:python} lines 6-10).
+Terrain can also be added programmatically at a later stage (\cref{code:python} lines 11-12).
+Once the level is complete, the \texttt{.get\_des()} function returns the \desfile{} which can then be passed to the environment creation function (\cref{code:python} lines 26-29).